PostHog/posthog.com/contents/docs/webhooks/index.md

 ### Event

-- `name`: name of the event which triggered the Action with link.
+- `name`: name of the event which triggered the Action
 - `properties`: See below.

 #### Accessing event properties